bluesky-social/atproto-website/content/specs/event-stream.md

 The Lexicon type for streams is `subscription`.
 The schema includes an identifier (`id`) for the endpoint, a `message` schema (usually a union, allowing multiple message types), and a list of error types (`errors`).

 Clients subscribe to a specific stream by initiating a connection at the indicated endpoint.
-Streams are currently one-way, with messages only flowing from the server to the client.
+Streams are currently one-way, with messages flowing from the server to the client.
 Clients may provide query parameters to configure the stream when opening the connection.

 A **backfill window** mechanism allows clients to catch up with stream messages they may have missed.
 At a high level, this works by assigning monotonically increasing sequence numbers to stream events, and allowing clients to specify an initial sequence number when initiating a connection.
 The intent of this mechanism is to ensure reliable delivery of events following disruptions during a reasonable time window (eg, hours or days).
 It is not to enable clients to roll all the way back to the beginning of the stream.

-All of the streaming APIs we have now or are considering use backfill.
+All of the initial subscription Lexicons in the `com.atproto` namespace use the backfill mechanism.
 However, a backfill mechanism (and even cursors, which we define below) is not _required_ for streams.
-For example, there could be a streaming API that has no concerns for dropping or redelivering events.
+Subscription endpoints which do not require reliable delivery do not need to implement a backfill mechanism or use sequence numbers.

+The initial subscription endpoints are also public and do not require authentication or prior permission to subscribe (though resource limits may be imposed on client).
+But subscription endpoints may require authentication at connection time, using the existing HTTP API (XRPC) authentication methods.

 ## Streaming Wire Protocol (v0)